MatteoSep/Data-Hunters_SI-Group-Project/[03] Future_Extensions_Part_2/README.md

 ## Why this was not completed

-The extension required a significant additional investment of time to: (i) correctly implement the Callaway & Sant'Anna estimator with county-level clustering and covariate adjustment; (ii) validate pre-trend parallel assumptions across cohorts; (iii) reproduce and cross-check results against Borgschulte & Vogler (2020).
-Given the deadline and the workload already required by Parts I and II, we were unable to bring this analysis to a standard we considered suitable for submission.
+The extension required a significant additional investment of time to:
+- correctly implement the Callaway & Sant'Anna estimator with county-level clustering and covariate adjustment;
+- validate pre-trend parallel assumptions across cohorts;
+- reproduce and cross-check results against Borgschulte & Vogler (2020).
+Given the deadline and the workload already required by Parts 1 and 2, we were unable to bring this analysis to a standard we considered suitable for submission.

 The preliminary data assembly and design notes are included here for transparency and to document the direction we had explored.